By Michael Jabbour, MS, LAc, William Morris, DAOM, PhD, LAc and Steven Schram, PhD, DC, LAc

 All authors of this article are members of the American Association of Acupuncture and Oriental Medicine (AAAOM) and active contributors to the community through academic, research, professional, legislative and regulatory work.
 One of the primary purposes of the AAAOM is to promote adherence to high ethical, safety, and professional standards on part of the practitioner.
 The AAAOM works with a wide range of national and international standards-setting and research organizations, legislative and regulatory bodies, and institutions that oversee, govern, and advance the practice of acupuncture and Oriental medicine.
 The AAAOM takes patient risks associated with acupuncture seriously and works to advance the practice of acupuncture and Oriental medicine in the safest ways possible.

 Michael Jabbour speaks on technology, medicine and politics pertaining to traditional Chinese medicine.
 He is one of the founding directors of the New York State Acupuncture Coalition and the current president of the Acupuncture Society of New York, and chairs the AAAOM Medical Integration committee.
 He maintains a private acupuncture and herbology practice in midtown Manhattan.
-Click here for more information about William Morris, DAOM, PhD, LAc.
+Click here for previous articles by William Morris, DAOM, PhD, LAc.

 Dr. Steven Schram has been a licensed acupuncturist since 1996.
 He is the past president of the Acupuncture Society of New York, and is the current president of the Manhattan District of the NY State Chiropractic Association.
 In addition, he serves on the Insurance Committee of the AAAOM, remains a member in the States President's Council of the AAAOM, and has maintained a private practice in Manhattan since 1984.